WilliamLwj/PyXAB/docs/source/getting_started/installation.rst

 ==========================
 .. note::
     The PyXAB package is still under active development.
 Make sure that you install the latest version of our package to enjoy all the features.
-At this moment, we recommend to directly install the package using git.
+At this moment, we recommend directly installing the package with git.